 specified fluids, including thrombolytics, into the peripheral vasculature, and for placement into the pulmonary artery for infusion of solutions.

 The early peer-reviewed studies of EKOS (Parikh, et al, JVIR 2008) demonstrated that the first generation EKOS systems dissolved venous clot in half the time and with half the drug dose as standard catheter directed thrombolysis.

-Using the latest generation EKOS System, early results from the FAST trial arterial clot lysis (Ramaiah, et al, icon 2011) proved that eKoS thrombolysis completely clears (>90%) of arterial clot in 79% (11/14) of patients in a median time of 4.5 hours.
+Using the latest generation EKOS System, early results from the FAST trial arterial clot lysis (Ramaiah, et al, icon 2011) proved that EKOS thrombolysis completely clears (>90%) of arterial clot in 79% (11/14) of patients in a median time of 4.5 hours.

-patients with arterial occlusions (principal investigators, JP De Vries, a.m.
-Schrijver; Nieuwegein, nL, and m. reijnen; arnhem, nL); the imS iii trial: a randomized, controlled, multi-center study of EKOS microSonic Small vessel system and other devices to treat ischemic stroke (principal investigators: J. Broderick, T. Tomsick, Univ. of Cincinnati); and the recently completed SLeUtH trial: a phase 2 safety study of patients with hemorrhagic stroke treated with thrombolytic and EKOS ultrasound to reduce hematoma size (principal investigators: D. Newell, Seattle, Wa, and D. Hanley, Baltimore, MD).
+Other global research studies involving the EKOS System include the "Cava Trial: a randomized multi-center studyof EKOS vs anticoagulation for DVT patients" (principal investigators C. Wittens, H. Ten Cate; Maastricht, NL); the DUET trial: a randomized multi-center, controlled study of EKOS vs. standard catheter directed thrombolysis in patients with arterial occlusions (principal investigators, JP De Vries, A.M.
+Schrijver; Nieuwegein, NL, and M. Reijnen; Arnhem, NL); "The IMS iii Trial: a randomized, controlled, multi-center study of EKOS MicroSonic Small Vessel System and other devices to treat ischemic stroke" (principal investigators: J. Broderick, T. Tomsick, Univ. of Cincinnati); and the recently completed "SLEUTH Trial: a Phase 2 safety study of patients with hemorrhagic stroke treated with thrombolytic and EKOS ultrasound to reduce hematoma size" (principal investigators: D. Newell, Seattle, WA, and D. Hanley, Baltimore, MD).

-learned that eKoS is sponsoring a european, multi-center, randomized clinical trial called ULtima which compares sub massive Pe patients treated with eKoS vs. the medical standard of care - anticoagulation.
+To more completely characterize the benefit of EKOS in the treatment of pulmonary embolism, VEIN Magazine learned that EKOS is sponsoring a European, multi-center, randomized clinical trial called ULTIMA which compares sub massive PE patients treated with EKOS vs. the medical standard of care - anticoagulation.
 Study completion is targeted for late 2012.
-(Principal investigator: n.
-Kucher Bern, Switzerland).
+(Principal investigator: N. Kucher Bern, Switzerland).

 The Future of Intervention

 It is said, “necessity is the mother of invention.”
-As more and more attention is given to clot removal and early intervention, it is certain this segment will see plenty of change over the coming months and years. new players are already beginning to emerge, and with them, more options will come to light that will continue to provide physicians and their patients better treatment for these life-threatening diseases, no doubt borne from the advancements we are beginning to see today.
+As more and more attention is given to clot removal and early intervention, it is certain this segment will see plenty of change over the coming months and years.
+New players are already beginning to emerge, and with them, more options will come to light that will continue to provide physicians and their patients better treatment for these life-threatening diseases, no doubt borne from the advancements we are beginning to see today.